The Friendly Guide to Cruises for Single Seniors Over 60 [First-Timer Tips]

 Making friends and socializing onboard

-Cruise ships are designed to help solo travelers meet each other.
-You'll have plenty of chances to connect if you want to.
+Cruise ships are designed to help solo travelers meet each other, so you'll have plenty of chances to connect if you want them.

 Attend solo traveler meetups